 Would the male-killing virus be less virulent in non-human species?
 If it had been designed specifically against Homo Sapien's Y-chromosome, it might not affect the males of other mammalians as strongly.
 There may have been a handful of surviving bulls, stallions, rams, stags, etc.

 How is that Dr.Mann, the lesbian, considers love only existing as a biological imperative?

 Lesbians can't consider love a biological imperative?
 That argument was stupid anyway.
 Everything is a biological imperative.
 She's just bitter.

 It doesn't make a lot of sense.
 If love were solely biological, why would she only be attracted to people she can't reproduce with?
 Homosexuality is a biological dead-end.
 And that's coming from a very liberal troper who wants gay marriage completely legalized.

 Sexual desire is a biological imperative, regardless of what you get turned on by.
-The feeling of arousal signals a desire to reproduce, even if you're gay or a pedophile or autosexual.
+The feeling of arousal signals a desire to reproduce, even if you're gay or autosexual.
 That's probably what she meant, and if humans manage to go long enough without sexual reproduction, those biological imperatives would no longer exist (or be necessary) and our genitalia would soon become small and vestigial.
 Eventually just atrophying away altogether.

 If the species continues by cloning and/or artificial conception, evolution would effectively end for the species.

 Evolution through cloning happened in bacteria in the few billion years before the evolution of sex.
 It's slower, has less protection against harmful mutations and doesn't allow recombination of existing positive traits in a population.
 Not that evolution would have any influence on a rapidly technologically advancing civilisation already capable of artificial fertilisation because of the premise of humans not dying.